FelixLiUnsw/SimCLR_CIFAR10/README.md

 # Acc:

+ResNet18 based:

+72.52% (100 epochs).

+86.55 (200 epochs).

-ResNet18 based: 72.52% (100 epochs), 86.55 (200 epochs), The loss is still decreasing.
+The loss is still decreasing.
 Try more training epochs for proxy task, the performance will be improved.

 ResNet34 based: Have not tested yet, but code is ready.